 COMMON BRAND NAME(S): Prolia

 USES: Denosumab is used to treat bone loss (osteoporosis) in women who are at high risk for bone fracture after menopause.
+It is also used to treat bone loss in men who are at high risk for bone fracture.
 Osteoporosis causes bones to become thinner and break more easily.
-Your chance of developing osteoporosis increases after menopause, as you age, if someone in your family has osteoporosis, or if you take corticosteroid medications (such as prednisone) for long periods.
+Your chance of developing osteoporosis increases after menopause (in women), as you age, if someone in your family has osteoporosis, or if you take corticosteroid medications (such as prednisone) for long periods.

 Denosumab is also used to treat bone loss in women who are at high risk for bone fracture while receiving certain treatments for breast cancer.